22 of the best Muddy winter walks

 You know the festive drill – you’ve eaten your bodyweight in turkey, nailed an entire box of Quality Street, drunk approximately 8,000 units of wine, sherry, Champagne and Baileys and have been slumped on the sofa for three days straight.
-In the immortal words of George Michael (RIP), let’s go outside – ideally for a long, bracing walk around one of Bucks or Oxon’s prettiest locales.
-The Muddy team have all picked their favourite strolls for Boxing Day and beyond, all with a pitstop close by.
+In the immortal words of George Michael (RIP), let’s go outside – ideally for a long, bracing walk around one of Berkshire’s prettiest locales.
+Here’s our favourite strolls for post-Christmas and into New Year.
 Grab your wellies and let’s go!

 Cliveden National Trust, Taplow